niall-m/Udemy/microservices/notes.md

       - cookie expiration is handled by the browser
         - cookies tend to require the need for a data store, e.g. sessionId
         - can be copied and reused down the line
+  - Auth Service
+    - steps for sign in
+      - does a user with this email exist? if not, respond with error
+      - compare passwords of stored user to supplied pw
+      - if the same, success
+      - user now considered to be logged in, send JWT in cookie
+    - current user
+      - does user have a 'req.session.jwt'?
+        - if not set, or invalid jwt, return null
+        - if yes, return jwt payload
 - **server-side rendering** (with NextJS)
   - usefor SEO search engine optimization and page load speed
   - review of loading process of a _typical_ react app into the browser